 This year, Conner is relishing his role as the team's starter.
-Aside from creating Steelers history, by becoming the first Pittsburgh player to score two or more rushing touchdowns in three consecutive matches, he has picked up over 150 yards in four of their nine games.
+Aside from creating Steelers history, by becoming the first Pittsburgh player to score two or more rushing touchdowns in three consecutive matches, and he has registered 100-yard games in five of 10 games.

 It's equally hard to overlook the impact Antonio Brown continues to have for the Steelers.
 In his eighth year with Pittsburgh, the wide receiver pulled off a franchise-record 16th multi-receiving touchdown game - surpassing Hines Ward's tally - in their win over the Browns.

-Through nine games this season, he leads the NFL with 10 touchdown receptions and is on course to beat his season-best of 13 from 2013.
+Through 10 games this season, he is the NFL's leader with 11 touchdown receptions and is on course to beat his season-best of 13 from 2013.

-Brown has picked up at least 50 yards in every game bar one this season and over 100 in the first two of the Steelers' four-game winning streak, against the Falcons and the Bengals.
+Brown has picked up at least 50 yards in every game bar one this season and over 100 in the first three of the Steelers' six-game winning streak, against the Falcons, Bengals and Jaguars last week.

 There can also be no overlooking 'Big Ben' when dissecting the Steelers' turnaround this season.
-The 36-year-old has 21 passing touchdowns so far following his five against the Panthers.
+The 36-year-old has 23 passing touchdowns so far and three rushing, including that game-winner against the Jaguars.